 Student-Directed Program Directors

-Student Program Directors manage ongoing volunteer programs with local community organizations and public schools.
-Student program directors work with a student coordinator and Bennion Center staff to best serve the needs of community partners and volunteers.
-It is strongly recommended that perspective program directors volunteer with or visit the community partner prior to applying for this position.
+Student Program Directors manage ongoing volunteer programs with local community organizations and schools.
+Program Directors work with a student coordinator (Issue Area Coordinator) and Bennion Center staff partner to best serve the needs of community partners and other volunteers.
+It is strongly recommended that prospective Program Directors volunteer with or visit the community partner prior to applying for this position.

-In addition to the general duties of a Bennion Center student leader, Student Program Directors are expected to:
+In addition to the general duties of a Bennion Center student leader, Program Directors are expected to: